 Here the ropes of several fans intersect each other, creating a dense vine braid.
 A ground anchor is screwed into the bottom centre.
 Eyebolts WH 06060 or inexpensive staples nails KN 04055 are screwed into the frame of the wood.
 A cable can also be 'carried' by multiple eyelets (3 or 4), so that ultimately fewer cable clamps are required.

-Intermediate posts: If the length of the row is longer than 4 or 5 metres (13.1234 feet), additional posts are required (at intervals of every 4 or 5m).
+If the length of the row is longer than 4 or 5 metres (13.1234 feet), additional posts are required (at intervals of every 4 or 5m).
 In the vineyard, long rows of 80 to 100 m length are formed in this way.
+In domestic gardens, a more formal appearance is usually desired for aesthetic reasons, and wires should not be allowed to hang loosely.
+For this purpose, 0050 cable systems with wire rope instead of wire are used, and the post spacing should not exceed 3.50 m.

 In viticulture (commercial wine and fruit growing), galvanised metal stakes with the addition of aluminum ("Crapal" quality) are often used-- here, an intermediate post in a row of vines.